 The CoID was set up by the British Government as part of its plan for post-war reconstruction.
-In a remarkable piece of foresight the Government of the day recognised the important part design would play in helping British firms compete in the global economy and this organisation was created with the aim of promoting:
+In a remarkable piece of foresight the Government of the day recognised the important part design would play in helping British firms compete in the global economy and they aimed to promote:

 ‘by all practicable means the improvement of design in the products of British industry’.

-It was deemed so important to reestablishing our position as a leader in international trade that it was approved by Churchill’s Cabinet in 1944 while the country was still fighting the war against the Axis powers.
+It was deemed so important to reestablishing our position as a leader in international trade that the creation of CoID was approved by Churchill’s Cabinet in 1944 while the country was still fighting the war.